 The MCSO Posse contributes to several local organizations and the Florida Sheriff’s Youth Ranch by donating money and food gathered through several different charity events they sponsor.
 The Posse represents the Sheriff’s Office at the Martin County Fair, area parades, memorial services and the very successful annual Rodeo in Indiantown.

-The Sheriff's Posse is assigned to West County Operations Division and works closely with the Agricultural Crimes Unit.
+The Sheriff's Posse is assigned to Special Operations Division and works closely with the Agricultural Crimes Unit.
 Detective Sergeant Tommy Smith is the liason officer and coordinates the Sheriff's Posse for the agency.
 For more information on the Martin County Sheriff's Posse, call (772) 220-7190

 Detective John Barca, Agricultural Crimes Investigator